harrycresswell/hc/content/articles/why-are-you-in-business.md

 tags: ["start here", "positioning"]
 ---

-The place to start is with a simple three letter word.
-Why.

 The first time I speak to potential clients, I always begin by asking a simple question. **Why are you in business?**
 <!--more-->

-It’s a great question.
-Most business owners either haven’t thought about it, or they’ve forgotten.

-To forget means to you loose sight of your vision.
-You loose sight of what it's all about, why you started out in the first place.
+The reason I ask this is because most business owners either haven’t thought about it, or they’ve forgotten.
+They've lost sight of what it's all about, and why they started out in the first place.

+If you've forgotten, then you've lost sight of your vision.
+If you've never thought about it then you don't have a vision at all.
+We all need a vision in order to stay focused and inspired.

 For a lot of companies it becomes all about the money.
 Often the product suffers and the brand weakens.
 Customers stop believing after a while and move on.

 Employees can also have a tough time.
 Those that believed in your vision notice the change.
 After a while they get sick of the grind.
 It's difficult to grind when there isn't a cause.
 Eventually they also move on.